This family breeds millions of insects to help farmers choose predators over pesticides | CBC News

 Gross?
 Depends on how you feel about bugs, but Labbe said it's completely safe.

-"A lot of them are natural species so they are already present anyways," she said.
+"A lot of them are [native] species so they are already present anyways," she said.

 Labbe also added that once the target pest has disappeared, the predator bug often will as well because there isn't anything to eat.